dwarvesf/playground/_memo/ui-design-fundamental.md

 ---
 tags:
   - design
+  - UX-UI
+  - learning
-title: Ui Design Fundamental
+title: UI Design Fundamental
 date: 2018-03-20
-description: null
+description: When you design UI for an app or a website, the first thing that the designer needs to determine the purpose of the product and the target audience.
+You should plan and calculate for your UI design.
-authors: null
+authors:
+0 anna
 menu: memo
 type: null
 hide_frontmatter: false